GPlates/gplates-web-service/docker/README.md

 * Inside the virtual machine: `cd /gws/django/GWS && python3 manage.py runserver 0.0.0.0:80`

-* The dev server is at http://localhost:18000)
+* The dev server is at http://localhost:18000. **IMPORTANT: Make sure the BEDUG is set to True in settings.py**

 #### Update the docker image